bertvv/ansible-skeleton/README.md

 Advantages include:

 - It works on Linux, MacOS **and** Windows (that is normally unsupported by Ansible)
 - You don't need to edit the `Vagrantfile`.
 Hosts are defined in a simple Yaml format (see below).
 Setting up a multiple-VM Vagrant environment becomes almost trivial.
+I gave a [lightning talk about this](https://youtu.be/qJ0VNO6z68M) at Config Management Camp 2016 Ghent ([slides here](http://www.slideshare.net/bertvanvreckem/one-vagrantfile-to-rule-them-all)).

 See also the companion projects [ansible-role-skeleton](https://github.com/bertvv/ansible-role-skeleton) (scaffolding code for Ansible roles) and [ansible-toolbox](https://github.com/bertvv/ansible-toolbox/) (useful scripts to be used in combination with the skeleton-projects).